frafra077/workspace-manager/README.md

 ---

-## 🗂️ Finder Tabs — Open Folders Smarter (New in v2.0.5)
+## 🗂️ Finder Revolution — Total Folder Control (New in v2.0.6)

-No more desktop chaos.
-WorkSpace Manager can now open multiple folders from the same workspace in a **single Finder window using tabs**, instead of cluttering your screen with separate windows.
+We have completely redesigned how folders are handled.
+It's no longer just about tabs; it's about absolute order and organization.

+- **Unified Paths** — No more distinction between "Main" and "Additional" folders.
+A single, streamlined list for everything.
+- **Deterministic Opening Order** — Folders open exactly in the order you set them in the UI.
+Every time.
-- **Group folders by window** — decide which folders open together in the same window and which open separately
+- **Window Groups (Pro)** — Truly decide which folders open as tabs and which open in separate windows.
-- **Free users** get a limited demo to try the feature; once the demo ends, folders continue opening in separate windows as before
-- A clear **Pro upgrade prompt** explains why separate windows are used when the demo expires
+- **Manual Sorting UI** — New directional arrows to easily move folders up or down within your groups.
+- **Smart Activation** — The app intelligently detects already open folders and avoids opening redundant windows or tabs.
+- **Reliable Persistence** — A new saving engine ensures your window group configurations are never lost.

-> 🔒 Full Finder Tabs support is a **Pro** feature.
+> 🔒 Advanced Window Grouping and Tab support is a **Pro** feature (Demo included for Free users).

 ---